kennysmithed/oels2021/oels_practical_wk8.md

 As usual, I'd like you to download and run the code I provide, look at how the code works, and then attempt the exercises below, which involve editing the code in simple ways.

-You need a bunch of files for this experiment - as per last week, an html file, a js file, *three* php files (for saving CSV and audio data, and also reading in trial lists), and then various folders containing images, sounds, trial lists etc. Again, rather than downloading them individually, download the following zip file and then uncompress it into your usual jspsych folder:
+You need a bunch of files for this experiment - as per last week, an html file, a js file, *two* php files (for saving CSV and audio data, and also reading in trial lists), various folders containing images, sounds, trial lists etc, plus additional files for a second version of the experiment.
+Again, rather than downloading them individually, download the following zip file and then uncompress it into your usual jspsych folder:
 - <a href="code/confederate_priming.zip" download> Download confederate_priming.zip</a>

 I also stuck a copy of jsPsych in the zip file, so it contains everything you need.
 As usual, extract it into your practicals folder or run it on the jspsychlearning server - since data (including audio) won't save if you run it locally, by this point you really want to be at least testing everything on the server.
 Furthermore, there are a couple of things to tweak before you can run the code: